elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_04.md

 ```
 ground_truth_file_name = os.path.join(os.path.dirname(__file__), '..', 'wandb', 'ground_truth.npy')
 ```
+(this only corresponds to the *.py file, not to the notebook).

 To compute the confusion matrix, we simply import the `confusion_matrix` function from `sklearn.metrics`.
 To represent it in a nice way, we use `matplotlib.pyplot` with `seaborn.heatmap`.
 It is clearly visible from this matrix that the predictior is very good.